HCLarsen/chronos/README.md

 end

 scheduler.at("01/07/2022 0:00:00") do
-  Do something at this specific point in time. end
+  # do something at this specific point in time.
+end

 scheduler.every("1h") do